How to Move/Transfer Windows 11/10 to New Hard Drive (HDD/SSD) | 2022 Full Guide - Qiling

 Duration: 25 minutes - 1 hour or so.

-To move Windows 11/10 to another new hard drive or SSD, follow through the next two phrases.
-You'll successfully transfer everything from the C drive to another disk without losing any data.
-Also, Windows and program reinstallations are not needed.
+To move Windows 11/10 to another new hard drive or SSD, you can follow these steps to transfer everything from the C drive to another disk without losing any data or needing to reinstall Windows and programs.

 #Phrase 1.
 Transfer Windows 11/10 to a New Hard Drive (HDD/SSD)

-Note:The operation of migrating OS to SSD or HDD will delete and remove existing partitions and data on your target disk when there is not enough unallocated space on the target disk.
-If you saved important data there, back up them to an external hard drive in advance.
+Note:When migrating your operating system to an SSD or HDD, be aware that the process will delete and remove existing partitions and data on the target disk if there's not enough unallocated space available.
+To avoid losing important data, back up any saved files to an external hard drive before proceeding.

 Step 1.
 Select "System clone" from the tools page.